kjerk/sjisunzip/README.md

   sjisunzip aFile.zip MyNewFolder
 ```

+You can also just drop a zip file onto the program since that'll pass it as the first argument and the contents will be extracted in the same directory.

 If you've ever recieved a zip file from a friend or the wrong damn gnu mirror or whatever that passed through Japan then you've probably seen garbled filenames
 ![example_1](https://cloud.githubusercontent.com/assets/2738686/5326938/37acc0de-7ce7-11e4-8259-06ef8b1f43a8.jpg)
 ---